Aziz Mian: Career

 Aziz Mian was one of the non-traditional Pakistani Qawwals.
 His voice was raspy and powerful.
-Aziz Mian was the only prominent qawwal to write his own lyrics (though, like others, he also performed songs written by other poets).
-Aziz Mian was a contemporary, and often a competitor of Sabri Brothers.
+Aziz Mian was the only prominent qawwal to write his own lyrics (though, like others, he also performed poetry written by others).
+Aziz Mian was a contemporary and often a competitor of the Sabri Brothers.

 He first began performing at private gatherings.
-However, his official ‘start' came in 1966, when he performed in front of the Shah of Iran Reza Shah Pahlavi.
+However, his official ‘start' came in 1966, when he performed in front of the Shah of Iran, Mohammad Reza Pahlavi.
 The Shah of Iran was so moved by his performance that he gave Aziz Mian a gold medal.
 From this moment on, Aziz Mian gained popularity and started releasing albums.
-In addition to singing qawwalis, he was also an expert at singing ghazals.
+In addition to singing Qawwalis, he was also an expert at singing ghazals.
 He became a noted member of the qawwal community due to his unique and crisp voice.
 In the early days of his career, he was nicknamed Fauji Qawwal (فوجی قوال) (meaning "Military Qawwal") because most of his early stage-performances were in military barracks for the army personnel.
 He was known for a "more recitative, more dramatic diction" and was inclined toward qawwali's religious rather than entertainment qualities, though he also enjoyed success in more ashiqana sufi qawwalis.

 He was fond of discussing religious and Sufi paradoxes in his qawwalis.
-He directly addressed Allah and complained about the misery of man (the greatest creation of the Almighty).
-In addition to his own poetry, Aziz Mian performed poetry by Allama Iqbal, and a number of contemporary Urdu poets, including Allama Iqbal, Qamar Jalalvi, Jigar Moradabadi, Tabish Kanpuri S M Sadiq, Saifuddin Saif and Qateel Shifai.
+He directly addressed Allah and complained about the misery of man, the greatest creation of the Almighty.
+In addition to his own poetry, Aziz Mian performed poetry by Allama Iqbal, and a number of contemporary Urdu poets, including Qamar Jalalvi, Jigar Moradabadi, Tabish Kanpuri, S. M. Sadiq, Saifuddin Saif and Qateel Shifai.

+Prime Minister Zulfiqar Ali Bhutto invited Aziz Mian to perform in a qawwali concert in Islamabad in early 1976.

+Concert tours world-wide

+Aziz Mian and his qawwali group did concert tours in the United States, United Kingdom, France, Germany, The Soviet Union and Iran.